-Either a polyline must be formed or a set of nodes or elements selected prior to opening this dialog box, to serve as the basis of the extrusion.
+A set of nodes, elements or members must be selected prior to opening this dialog box, to serve as the basis of the extrusion.

 The extrude operation copies a set of nodes by a specified number of increments and increment length either along a specified Axis of a specified axis set or along a specified Alignment, if any Alignments are defined.
 The option is given to Include Beam elements along extrusion and to Include Quad4 elements along extrusion during the extrusion process.